-Apart from more than two dozen book chapters and scientific publications in journals such as Oryx, Biological Conservation, International Journal of Primatology and Behavioral Ecology, she has written about wildlife trade policy for a South African think tank and about conservation on a human scale for the Solutions journal.
-She has also contributed articles to popular outlets on a variety of topics including most recently Tanzania’s conservation tracker dogs for bioGraphic, Cape fur seal trade for National Geographic, and South Africa’s rhino poaching crisis for The American Scholar.
+In addition to an edited book about primates in flooded habitats, and more than two dozen book chapters and scientific publications in journals such as Oryx, Biological Conservation, International Journal of Primatology and Behavioral Ecology, she has written about wildlife trade policy for a South African think tank and about conservation on a human scale for the Solutions journal.
+She has also written stories on wildlife that are published in popular media: Tanzania’s conservation tracker dogs for bioGraphic, wildlife crime in the Far North for National Geographic, Pacific walruses and Alaska Native artists for The Revelator and South Africa’s rhino poaching crisis for The American Scholar, among others.

 Katarzyna earned her BA in Animal Behavior at Bucknell University (Lewisburg, PA) and PhD in Biological Anthropology from the University of Cambridge (Cambridge, UK).

 She grew up in Poland, Germany and the USA, and currently resides in Whitehorse, Yukon, Canada.

 (cover photo/headshot: courtesy Katarzyna Nowak)